carlio/setoptconf-tmp/README.rst

 This is a fork of `setoptconf <https://github.com/jayclassless/setoptconf>`_ .
-It is a temporary solution to fix `prospector <https://github.com/PyCQA/prospector>`_ being unable to install due to setoptconf not working with setuptools>=58 - see `the issue here <https://github.com/PyCQA/prospector/issues/438>`_.
+It is a temporary solution to fix `prospector <https://github.com/PyCQA/prospector>`_ being unable to install due to setoptconf not working with setuptools >= 58 - see `the issue here <https://github.com/PyCQA/prospector/issues/438>`_.

 This package is only meant as a temporary solution to fix CI builds using prosector